 - EVault agents enable front-end de-duplication and compression to reduce storage footprint by up to 99%

 - Encryption is then enforced to secure transmission and vault storage

-The front-end Vault system at service provider end enables multiple customer back-ups and does multi-tenant billing, reporting and alerting so as to let the VAR deliver the right kind of service to its SME clients.
+The front-end Vault system at service-provider-end enables multiple customer back-ups.
+It does multi-tenant billing, reporting and alerting to let the VAR deliver the right kind of service to its SME clients.

-If a disruption of service takes place at VAR level, the data can be restored from the eVault in the cloud by i365.
-The eVault service is co-branded so that – even though the contractual relationship is taking place between the end-user and the VAR and despite the fact that i365 doesn’t have a contract with the end customer – in the unlikely event that the service provider goes out of business, i365 can direct them to another partner.
-VARs are free to resell or even offer the service, if they want to bundle that service into another one.
+If a disruption of service takes place at the VAR level, the data can be restored from the eVault in the cloud by i365.
+The eVault service is co-branded so that – even though the contractual relationship is taking place between the end-user and the VAR and even though i365 doesn’t have a contract with the end customer – in the unlikely event that the service provider goes out of business, i365 can direct them to another partner.
+VARs are free to resell or even offer the service if they want to bundle that service into another one.

 What about Europe?

 A pilot has been carried out since the Summer of 2010 and approx. 15 service providers have been involved in that programme, a good proportion of which are located in Europe, and there is a huge potential for this kind of services over there.

 A Forrester report entitled ‘channel models in the Era of Cloud’ was released on November 3, 2010, in which it is highlighted that 77% of service providers are interested in providing storage, backup and disaster recovery cloud services in the next 12 months.